-- The principle of economy which requires that the resources used by the organisation concerned in the pursuit of its activities shall be made available in due time, in appropriate quantity and quality, and at the best price. - The principle of efficiency which concerns the best relationship between the resources employed, the activities undertaken and the achievement of objectives - The principle of effectiveness which concerns the extent to which the objectives pursued are achieved through the activities undertaken.
+- The principle of economy which requires that the resources used by the organisation to deliver their activities shall be made available in due time, in appropriate quantity and quality, and at the best price. - The principle of efficiency which concerns the optimal balance between the resources used, the activities undertaken and the achievement of objectives. - The principle of effectiveness which concerns the extent to which the objectives pursued are achieved through the activities undertaken.

-Keeping these three principles of good financial management in mind when drawing up the project budget (and incurring expenditure) is essential to build a reasonable and realistic budget.
-Indeed, the total project budget must be in line with the work plan: the planned activities, deliverables, outputs and results, as well as the duration of the project and the number of partners must be taken into account when developing the budget.
+Keeping these three principles of sound financial management in mind when drawing up the project budget (and incurring expenditure) is essential to build a reasonable and realistic budget.
+Indeed, the total project budget must be in line with the work plan: the planned activities, deliverables, outputs and results, as well as the duration of the project and the number of partners.